 Hohua Tutengaehe Research Fellowship in Māori Health

 The Hohua Tutengaehe Research Fellowship in Māori Health honours the legacy of kaumatua Hohua Tutengaehe and his contributions to te iwi Māori and the development of Māori health research that is consistent with tikanga Māori.
-It provides a salary for an emerging leader in Māori health research with a PhD or equivalent for research in the following areas - Māori community health development; mātauranga Māori; Te reo me ona tikanga; Te ao wairua; urban Māori; justice; or rangatahi.3 July 2013 - 9:00am3 September 2013 - 12:00pm
+It provides a salary for an emerging leader in Māori health research with a PhD or equivalent for research in the following areas: Māori community health development; mātauranga Māori; Te reo me ona tikanga; Te ao wairua; urban Māori; justice; or rangatahi.1 June 2017 - 8:00am14 July 2017 - 1:00pm18 July 2017 - 5:00pm

 Developing Māori capability and knowledge is the prime focus of the Ngā Kanohi Kitea Community Grants funding initiative.
 These grants provide an opportunity for iwi, hapū and community groups to investigate a well-defined area of Māori health need or gain.